jewettaij/visfd/doc/doc_filter_mrc.md

 the physical width of each voxel using the [-w argument](#Voxel-Width).
 **This operation is extremely slow, so try this on a small, cropped image first.**
-*(Note: Extra care must be taken if your image contains gold fiducial markers, ice, or other extremely dark objects which can throw the detector off.
-You can usually reduce the severity of this problem by including the "-cl -0.4 0.4" argument to clip these extreme voxel brightnesses.
-Alternatively you can remove gold fiducial markers from consideration by finding their location beforehand using the "-blob" argument, and runing "filter_mrc" again later using the "-mask-spheres" argument.)*

 Note: After the membrane features are detected, they must be analyzed.
 This typically requires running the "filter_mrc" program again, multiple times.